rome-lang/rome/README.md

 To comment out code so that Roman’s evalutor won’t complain, we use a semi-colon to end the expression `;`.
 Called a “Hole” operator, it signals to Rome (the Roman interpreter) that this expression is under construction and the programmer would like to ignore the warning and error messages for now.
 (To mark a bigger block of code as under construction, we just need to surround it with parenthesis and add a `;` at the end.

 Oh my, this became quite a long article.
-Perhaps, now we can play around with my barely functioning, frail and potentially underwhelming prototype of the Roman interpreter (called Rome).
+Perhaps, *now* we can play around with my barely functioning, frail and potentially underwhelming prototype of the Roman interpreter (aka Rome).

 (Warning: comments and holes are not yet implemented in the Rome prototype)

 Oh one last thing…

 ## What’s in a name
-Rome is short for Recursive Omicron Meta Evaluator.
+Rome is short for **Recursive Omicron Meta Evaluator**.

 This is because we chose the capital Omicron symbol to denote O-expressions.

-The program language is itself called Roman which is short for Recursive OMicron Algebraic Notation, because you know after all Algebra is nothing but the manipulation of symbols along with a notation or way to describe those manipulations.
+The program language is itself called Roman which is short for **Recursive OMicron Algebraic Notation**, because you know, after all Algebra is nothing but the manipulation of symbols along with a notation or way to describe those manipulations.

 Plus you know……. the domain name was available.

 ## Thanks
-A special thanks to Stephan, on whose tall shoulders, I stood to figure out how to express all these ideas in Rust.
+A special thanks to [Stepan](https://stopa.io/post/222), on whose tall shoulders, I stood, to figure out how to express all these ideas in Rust.
 He in turn based his Rusty Lisp interpreter on Norvig’s Lispy.

 It was Paul Graham’s essays that introduced me to Lisp in one of his essays more than 7 years ago, along with Fred Brook’s mythical man month which expounded on the mind-altering experience that Lisp is.